debragail/api_doc/source/protocols/vessel-charging/index.html.md

   </tr>
 </table>

-# Listen for Needs
+# Need filter

-Begin listening for incoming needs.
+Begin listening for incoming needs that match certain requirements.
 Typically this will be a charging station subscribing to incoming needs from electric boats.

 ## Arguments